skad0d0/skad0d0.github.io/_pages/about.md

 From 2018 to 2022, I am a bachelor student at <a href="https://en.nwpu.edu.cn/" style="text-decoration:none;">Northwestern Polytechnical University</a>.
 Now I am very fortunate to be supervised by <a href="https://haoche.ng/" style="text-decoration:none;">Dr. Hao CHENG</a> and <a href="https://www.uni.lu/en/person/NTAwMDE5MDBfX0pvaGFubiBHUk9TWlNDSMOEREw=/" style="text-decoration:none;">Dr. Johann GROSZSCHÄDL</a> of APSIA group from <a href="https://www.uni.lu/snt-en/" style="text-decoration:none;">SnT</a>.

+**I am currently looking for a Ph.D position related to software/hardware accelerating of cryptographic protocol or ZKP/FHE starting from 25Fall.** Please drop an email if you have any information or we share a commen taste. :)

 Research interest
 ========